Skip to content

 v

-(OMP already taught both edges how to reach remote TLOCs/routes)
+(OMP already taught both edges the remote TLOCs and routes)

 Read the output

-Cisco's current names are SD-WAN Manager, SD-WAN Controller, and SD-WAN Validator.
-Many command outputs, older screenshots, and lab images still show the legacy peer type strings vmanage, vsmart, and vbond.
-Teach both labels so the reader can map old output to current terminology.
+The current names are SD-WAN Manager, SD-WAN Controller, and SD-WAN Validator.
+Many outputs and lab images still show the legacy strings vmanage, vsmart, and vbond.
+Learn both labels.

 Edge1# show sdwan control connections